CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-Snippets.md

 NVUE supports configuring only one of the {{<link url="Multi-Chassis-Link-Aggregation-MLAG/#set-clagctl-timers" text="MLAG service timeouts">}} (initDelay).
 The following example configures the MLAG peer timeout to 400 seconds:

-1. Create a `.yaml` file and add the following snippet:
+1. Create a `.yaml` file and add the following traditional snippet:

    ```
    cumulus@switch:~$ sudo nano mlag_snippet.yaml